rrushi/bias_correction_SPP/README.md

 If you would like to use this resource, here is the reference:

-# Rushi, B.R., Adams, E.C., Roy, T. Valdes, R.M., Valdes,J.B.,Ellenburg,W.L., Anderson, E., Markert, K.N., Florescordova, A. (In Preparation).
+# Rushi, B.R., Adams, E.C., Roy, T. Valdes, R.M., Valdes,J.B.,Ellenburg,W.L., Anderson, E., Markert, K.N., Florescordova, A., Limaye, A. (In Preparation).
 Bias Correction of Satellite Precipitation using Open Source Integrated Development Environment .
 The Earth Observer.